jfreeman812/QE-Tools/sdlcs/python-standards.rst

 We follow the PEP-8_ coding standard, and highly recommend that any other
 QE repositories do the same.
+We use flake8_ (see below) to automatically check our PEP-8 compliance.

-Outside of ``pep8``, we recommend the following additional standards:
+Outside of those ``flake8`` checks, we recommend the following additional standards:

 * Names should be descriptive.
   With the exception of loops, generator expressions, and comprehensions, there should never be single letter variable/class/etc names in the code.
 * The maximum recommend line width is 100 characters.
 * Always use spaces, never tabs.
-* Do not leave trailing white space or trailing blank lines.
 * Comment code sections that are not readily apparent in their purpose.
 * Keep methods small and atomic.